The power of dyslexic thinking – our MD’s story

 ‘I've been dyslexic all my life, so my daily life is my daily life, but I know when it's a challenge,’ he says.
 ‘If I'm sent a long document or somebody recommends a useful book, my heart still sinks slightly.

-The theme of 2022’s Dyslexia Awareness Week is ‘Breaking through Barriers’, but Jeremy is mindful of saying this has been his experience.
+The theme of Dyslexia Awareness Week changes each year and has included ‘Breaking through Barriers’ (in 2022).
+However Jeremy is mindful of saying this has been his experience.

 As he explains: ‘Often, I’ve simply navigated around any ‘barriers’: it’s a key benefit of being dyslexic.
 I suspect that, like many dyslexic people, the barriers I've had are self-imposed – ‘Will I get found out?’, a form of imposter syndrome, I suppose.’